 - The trip back to the Best Western Lake Buena Vista Resort from Magic Kingdom took about an hour after the Magic Kingdom Electrical Parade–gate to my door.

-- It might be an official Walt Disney World Resort with easy access to the Walt Disney World parks but you can’t take the Magical Express, the complimentary Orlando airport shuttle.
+- You can’t take the Magical Express, the complimentary Orlando airport shuttle.

 - I would like to see the airport transportation an easier process, made at the time of the hotel reservation.